sebabelmar/peek_api/README.md

 > I TDD the development of the structure of the API - Data Base and routes.
 After that I used Postman to verify the calls responses.

+> I think that the Scheduler Class needs more refactoring in order to make it more efficient and delete some duplication.
+Plus the gem file needs a double check to delete unnecessary dependencies..

 ## What's Next

 > Let's talk.